WireXpert Dual Control System™ Increases Network Cable Certification Efficiency

 Quick and lightweight

 Short measuring times and intuitive device operation delivers quick certification.
-WireXpert is easy to handle in the field due to light weight and comfortable feel in your hand.
+WireXpert is easy to handle in the field due to light weight with comfortable feel in your hand.

 Make the switch and experience the power of the Dual Control System™, performance, and ease of use with the WireXpert 4500.